West-Lane-Translator/wlt_content/content/pages/HDTV.md

  are listed in these tables.
 The Florence channel numbers (italicized) will only be useful to you the first time you receive the station's programming.
-After once entering the Florence channel number or allowing your HD television or HDTV converter box to scan for local stations, the set or converter will "learn" the relationship between the originating station's channel number and the translator's channel number.
+After once entering the Florence channel number or allowing your HDTV receiver to scan for local stations, the receiver will "learn" the relationship between the originating station's channel number and the translator's channel number.
 Thereafter, you will only need to know and enter the channel number of the "Eugene" station to view the programming you